 Corporations that fail to innovate are increasingly losing market to share to the very startups that they might have invested in.
 This is because in the digital age the barrier to market entry has significantly lowered: technology costs are greatly reduced, and existing market players no longer hold the same information advantage they used to with the advent of the internet.
 Startups are as easily able to reach consumers as corporations are, at least digitally.

 This raises a further troubling question for executives: Does the world need corporations?
 When our needs as consumers can arguably be better fulfilled by the nimble startup, ready to tailor their offering to our individual preferences, what purpose do corporations have?
-Encumbered by extensive physical supply chains and a rigid organizational structure, perhaps it is the corporations that represent the true market nichers?
+Encumbered by extensive physical supply chains and a rigid organizational innovation structure, perhaps it is the corporations that represent the true market nichers?

 Indeed, given that the lifespan of corporations and the time it takes for a new entrant to dominate the market are both decreasing, is it still desirable, in business terms, to operate a corporation or LSE?

 Historically corporations have never really gone out of market.
 Rather, by acts of mergers and acquisitions, simply continue to exist as arms of a larger corporation, or by way of administration procedures, fracture and are scattered between various corporations.
 However, as society continues into the fourth industrial revolution, perhaps is it startups that will perform this function.